Jacklu0831/Image-Captioning/README.md

 <p align="center"><img src="assets/architecture.png" width="75%" height="75%"></p>

-For detailed background info on feature extraction, soft/hard self-attention, and sequence generation with LSTM, [resources section](#Resources) contains a number of useful links/papers I used.
-Wrapping my head around how image encoding, attention, and LSTM come together led me to understanding this implementation (top-down approach).
+For detailed background info on feature extraction, soft/hard self-attention, and sequence generation with LSTM, [the resources section](#Resources) contains a number of useful links/papers I used.
+Wrapping my head around how image encoding, attention, and LSTM integrate together led me to understanding this implementation (top-down approach).

 ---

 ## Key Info

-Below are some of my choices about the implementation (chronological order).
+Below are some of my choices for the implementation in chronological order.

 - **PyTorch** both for its pythonic syntax and to utilize the strong GPU acceleration.
 There is less documentation on PyTorch so I ended up learning a lot more by reading some source code
-- **Colab's T4 GPU** from google (thank you!), which was strong enough for Flickr30k with small batch sizes (max 12)
+- **Colab's T4 GPU** from google, which was strong enough for Flickr30k with small batch sizes (max 12)
 - **Flickr30k** dataset because MS COCO requires enormous training time and computational power for Colab.
 [Link to download](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip) from Andrej Karpathy.
 He also clarified why there is a 'restval' split in [this tweet](https://twitter.com/karpathy/status/592193801310973952)
-- **No pre-trained embedding** because training my own embedding is not so computationally expensive and fits to context
+- **No pre-trained embedding** because training embedding from scratch is not a heavy tasks and it allows my NLP model to fit to context
-- **Soft attention** (deterministic) for its differentiability (simple standard backprop).
+- **Soft attention** (deterministic) for its differentiability (standard backprop).
 Intuitively, soft attention looks at the whole image while focusing on some parts while hard attention only looks at one randomly weighted choice at a time
 - **Mult-layer perceptron** for the attention model, as from [the paper](https://arxiv.org/abs/1502.03044)
 - **Doubly stochastic attention regularization parameter** was used to encourage the model to pay equal attention to every part of the image over a course of generation.
-This was used to improve the score in [the paper](https://arxiv.org/abs/1502.03044).
+This was used to improve the score in [the paper](https://arxiv.org/abs/1502.03044)
-- **Early stopping** to terminate training if the BLEU score did not improve for 10 epochs, the best model checkpoint would be saved
+- **Early stopping** to terminate training early.
+If the BLEU score does not improve for over 10 epochs, the best model checkpoint would be saved
 - **BLEU-4** score for both training (early stopping) and evaluation
 - **Beam Search** to find the most optimal sequence after decoder does the heavy lifting